MainulDip/AndroidDevStudy/android-app-fundamentals-2-Layouts.md

 * Process:
 - Define the CustomViewHolder(view) class inheriting RecyclerView.ViewHolder(view).
 Provide all the view members that we need to access later.
 - Define the CustomAdapter class with necessary constructor args and inherit from the RecyclerView.Adapter<CustomViewHolder>().
-Then override all 3 abstract methods as IDE Suggest.
+Then override all 3 abstract methods as IDE Suggest
 - The 3 Adapter methods are
     - getItemCount: Provide the size of the data/list
     - onCreateViewHolder: Create view object from the layout file using LayoutInFlatter.
 Then return the CustomViewHolder(inflatedLayout).
 On background it passess the object to the onBindViewHolder method's holder parameter.